aspnetzero/documents/docs/en/Feature-Dynamic-Entity-Parameters-Custom-Input-Types-Mvc.md

                init: init,
                getSelectedValues: getSelectedValues,
                getView: getView,
-               hasValues: true,//is that input type need values to work.
+               hasValues: true, // is that input type need values to work.
 For example dropdown need values to select.
                afterViewInitialized: afterViewInitialized
            };
        };